 Located on the Augusta campus, the Office of the Dean of Students offers the services listed below.
-The dean of students also works closely with departments, such as Effective Learning and Student Success, Student Life, Counseling, the TRIO SSS program, and New Ventures Maine.
+The dean of students also works closely with departments, such as Learning Success, Student Life, Counseling, the TRIO Scholars program, and New Ventures Maine.
 Students can contact the Office of the Dean of Students by phone (207-621-3176/1-877-UMA-1234, ext.
 3176), by Email or by visiting 219 Randall Student Center.

 Student Handbook: At the start of each academic year, a revised student handbook is published on the Web for all students.
 A print version may be requested by contacting the Office of the Dean of Students.
 The student handbook contains key information not only on services for students, but on policies and procedures that exist within The University of Maine System.
 It is essential that students familiarize themselves with this resource and abide by these policies and standards.

 Student Conduct: The dean oversees compliance with University policies and procedures designed to encourage respectful behavior and create an environment supportive of the educational mission of the University.
 The University of Maine System (UMS) Student Conduct Code is published in the UMA Student Handbook.
 In addition, UMA publishes its own Student Conduct Procedures that explain how the UMS Student Conduct Code is implemented locally.
 Beyond that, there is a UMA Student Academic Integrity (AI) Code that details the procedures which apply in cases of suspected academic dishonesty.
 Associated with this AI Code is an AI Violation Form (online form) used by faculty to formally document such incidents.
 Any questions regarding any of these policies or procedures should be directed to Laura Rodas, Associate Dean of Students, who acts as UMA’s student conduct officer.